Engee documentation

 plot!( Xs, vec(hcat(Y_прогноз...)), label="Прогноз", lw=2 )

 👉 This model can be run independently of the script.
-The "callbacks" of the model contain all the code for training the neural network, so when opening the file
+The "callbacks" of the model contain all the code for training the neural network, so when opening the file for the first time neural_regression_simple.engee if the variable model it doesn't exist yet, the neural network is being trained anew.

 The model can be easily assembled from blocks in the workspace.
-It gets parameters from the variable workspace, but they can be entered into the properties of these blocks as fixed matrices and vectors.
+It gets parameters from the variables workspace, but they can be entered into the properties of these blocks as fixed matrices and vectors.

-Let's run this model and compare the results:
+Let's run this model and compare the results.:

-if "neural_regression_simple" ∉ getfield.(engee.get_all_models(), :name)
+if "neural_regression_simple" getfield.(engee.get_all_models(), :name)

 engee.load( "$(@__DIR__)/neural_regression_simple.engee");